yuweihao/reclor/README.md

 5. (Optional) After running the script, you can find `best_dev_results.txt` in the checkpoint directory which record the best result on validation set, and the predicted file `test_preds.sh` for testing set that you can submit to the [EvalAI leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/503/leaderboard/1347) to see the accuracy.

-# Results
+## Results

-We obtain the following results with `Ubuntu 16.04, NVIDIA driver 430, PyTorch 1.3.1, cudatoolkit 10.1, numpy 1.17.4, NVIDIA TITAN RTX GPU` (we find the results are different between TITAN RTX and GeForce RTX 2080TI when runing large models).
+We obtain the following results with `Ubuntu 16.04, NVIDIA driver 430, PyTorch 1.3.1, cudatoolkit 10.1, numpy 1.17.4, and NVIDIA TITAN RTX GPU` (we find the results are different between TITAN RTX and GeForce RTX 2080TI when runing large models).

 |  Model   | Val  | Test | Test-E | Test-H |
 |  ----  | ----  |  ----  | ----  |  ----  |